 The Paul Stephenson Bursary (Education and Childhood)

-Eligible for new applicants to the Faculty of Arts Creative Industries and Education.
+Eligible for new undergraduate applicants to the School of Education and Childhood.

 About the bursary

-The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of study at UWE Bristol, designed to widen participation in higher education and help people to succeed in furthering their ambitions within the Education and Childhood sector.
+The Paul Stephenson Bursary is an award of £2,000 a year designed to widen participation in higher education and help people to succeed in furthering their ambitions within the Education and Childhood sector.

 Paul Stephenson, OBE, is a community worker, activist and long-time campaigner for civil rights for the British African Caribbean community.
 He lives in Bristol and in 1963 led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
 After a 60 day boycott, the company revoked its colour bar ban.